 While Brady held an 11-6 edge overall against Manning in the rivalry, Manning went 6-5 against Brady over the last 11 matchups.

 The 2015 AFC Championship Game marked the fifth time that Manning and Brady opposed each other in the playoffs.
 That is most of any two quarterbacks in NFL history.
 The postseason tally was 3-2 in favor of Manning.
 Brady won the first two playoff matchups in the 2003 and '04 seasons, with Manning taking home victories in the last three (2006, '13, '15 seasons).

 The number of times Brady and Manning faced one another in the AFC Championship Game.
 Manning held a 3-1 edge over Brady in games with a trip to the Super Bowl on the line.

 Brady led the Patriots to a 24-20 win against Manning’s Colts in Indianapolis in 2007.
 It marked the last time that either quarterback won a road game in the series.
 Subsequently, they met seven times with the home team winning each matchup.

-The number of times Brady and the Patriots hosted Manning at home in the 17 game series.
-Nine of those ten home matchups were played in Gillette Stadium.
-The other was played in the now demolished Foxboro Stadium in 2001.
-Foxboro Satdium would serve as the very first venue for the Manning vs. Brady rivalry.
-Manning faced Brady at home a combined 7 times as a Colt and Bronco (4 times in the now demolished RCA Dome as a Colt, 1 time in Lucas Oil Stadium as a Colt and 2 times at Sports Authority Field at Mile High as a Bronco)
+The number of times Brady and the Patriots hosted Manning at home in the 17-game series.
+Nine of those 10 home matchups were played in Gillette Stadium.
+The other was played in the now-demolished Foxboro Stadium in 2001.
+Foxboro Stadium would serve as the very first venue for the Manning vs. Brady rivalry.
+Manning faced Brady at home a combined seven times as a Colt and Bronco (four times in the now-demolished RCA Dome as a Colt, once in Lucas Oil Stadium as a Colt, and twice times at Sports Authority Field at Mile High as a Bronco)

 — Written by Rob McVey, who is part of the Athlon Contributor Network.
 Follow him on Twitter @Rob_UTVOLS.